ivanstepanovftw/reverse-engine/README.md

 # Reverse Engine (pre-alpha)

-Reverse Engine is a reverse engineering tool inspired by Cheat Engine.
+Reverse Engine is an another reverse engineering tool inspired by Cheat Engine.
-You can also create [trainers](./trainer.cc) for any program.
+You can also create [trainers](./trainer.cc).
+Even with Python.

 ## License